Twisted Superfields: Dynamical Symmetry Breaking

+\end{widetext} where $g_2$ is the Weak coupling and $g_{Z^\prime}$ is the $Z'$ coupling that is driven to a very small value by an effective anomaly, as discussed in section 4.
+Since $\Delta\bar{\phi}_3^2$ is at the electroweak scale, but $g\bar{\phi}_{23}$ is at the unification scale, the following vev must also be at the unification scale:

-In Supersymmetric QCD (SQCD) with fewer flavors than colors, the classical vacuum does not determine actual values of vevs, but just determines differences like $\Delta\bar{\phi}_3^2$ in eq \eqref{GrindEQ__2_9_}.
-But the SQCD quantum vacuum causes the the vevs involved in those differences to get very large.
+In Supersymmetric QCD (SQCD), the classical vacuum does not determine actual values of vevs, but just differences like $\bar{\phi }_{23}^{2} -\bar{\tilde{\phi }}_{23}^{2}$ in eq \eqref{GrindEQ__2_6_}.
+But for fewer flavors than colors, the SQCD quantum vacuum causes the vevs involved in those differences to get very large.
 In fact, the quantum vacuum drives them to infinity, so that for fewer flavors than colors, SQCD does not have a vacuum \cite{intriligator-seiberg,SQCD-Argyres}.
-In the appendix, it is pointed out that similar forces are at work in this theory, but small counterbalancing forces are also at work.
-The net result is that the quantum vacuum requires the vevs $\bar{\phi}_{23}$ and $\bar{\tilde{\phi }}_{23}$ to become very large, but not infinite.
-This is justification for why these two fields have vevs at a very large unification scale.
+In the appendix, it is pointed out that similar forces are at work in this theory.
+However, they can be counterbalanced by other quantum effects or even a very small mass $m_{233}$.
+If $m_{233}^2\bar{\phi }_{23}^{2}\lesssim \xi _{+}^2$, such a mass still allows large vevs for $\bar{\phi }_{23}$ and $\bar{\tilde{\phi }}_{23}$.
+But it provides a counterbalance, so that the vevs $\bar{\phi}_{23}$ and $\bar{\tilde{\phi }}_{23}$ do not become infinite.
+This is justification for why these two fields have very large unification scale vevs.

 Section 4 of this paper determines the numerical value of the unification scale by starting at electroweak energies and running the SU(2) and SU(3) coupling constants up to the scale where they become the same.
 In that section, it is argued that the U(1) coupling $g_{+} $ may also unify with the nonAbelian couplings at that same scale.